-The different types of portable pizzas have unique ingredients, sealing techniques, and fillings that set them apart from each other.
+The different types of portable pizzas have notable differences such as unique ingredients, sealing techniques, and fillings that set them apart from each other.

 - 4 How to Make a Stromboli and Fold It